 Country of Origin: Shetland Isles, Scotland

 Made famous by the ’Thelwell Ponies’ created by Norman Thelwell, these plucky little ponies are said to be grumpy, awkward, and stubborn but that unfounded reputation actually hides their true nature.
-They’re intelligent which means they won’t just blindly follow their rider but that doesn’t make them stubborn (in my book at least).
+They’re intelligent which means they won’t just blindly do whatever their rider asks but will instead think about it and decide if it’s worthwhile doing, that doesn’t make them stubborn (in my book at least).
 They’re actually very loving, friendly, and affectionate ponies that would make a great first pony for any child, the Shetland Pony’s personality would ensure that the two of them would very quickly become best friends.

 Originating from the Shetland Isles in Scotland, the Shetland Pony’s native habitat has helped it develop into a tough pony that can withstand the harshest of winters with little or no protection.

 - The Shetland Pony may have a small stature but its personality far outweighs that, it also has the strength and courage of horses at least twice its size.
 In fact, it’s so strong it can comfortably carry an adult without any problems.

 - If the Shetland Pony was scaled up to be the size of the Thoroughbred (and its speed is scaled to) the Shetland Pony would easily beat the Thoroughbred every time.

 - Loved for its go anywhere, do anything nature, the Shetland Pony is happy in any discipline and often excels in its chosen sport.